Journalism and the Writing Professions

 Phone: (646) 312-3922

-He is President Emeritus of the International Rebecca West Society.
-His play, THAT WOMAN: REBECCA WEST REMEMBERS, has been produced at Theatresource in New York City.
+Professor Rollyson is President Emeritus of the International Rebecca West Society.
+His play, “That Woman: Rebecca West Remembers,” has been produced at Theatresource in New York City and theaters in Amsterdam and Greenwich, Conn.

-At Baruch, Carl Rollyson has taught Art Survey I and II, Survey of British Literature I and II, Great Works (English 2800 and 2850), Writing I and II, the Feit seminars on New York City, biography, and film, and courses in the film minor.
-His courses in Journalism include Documentary Film (3280), Journalistic Criticism (3400), and Journalism and the Literary Imagination (4730).
-He has served the college as Associate Dean of Liberal Arts and Sciences, Associate Provost, and Acting Dean of the School of Education and Educational Services.
+At Baruch, Professor Rollyson has taught Art Survey I and II, Survey of British Literature I and II, Great Works (English 2800 and 2850), Writing I and II, Feit seminars on New York City, biography and film, and courses in the film minor.
+His courses in Journalism include Documentary Film (3280), Journalistic Criticism (3400), Journalism and the Literary Imagination (4730) and Narrative Writing (4920).
+He has served the college as Associate Dean of Liberal Arts and Sciences, Associate Provost and Acting Dean of the School of Education and Educational Services.

-Professor Rollyson has been the recipient of Baruch's Presidential Excellence Award for Scholarship, and he has been awarded grants from The American Philosophical Society, the American Council of Learned Societies, and the National Endowment for the Humanities.
+Professor Rollyson has received Baruch's Presidential Excellence Award for Scholarship, and he has been awarded grants from the American Philosophical Society, the American Council of Learned Societies, and the National Endowment for the Humanities.

 He is currently advisory editor of the Hollywood Legends series published by University Press of Mississippi.
 He invites queries from those interested in contributing to the series.